 Finally, make sure your kid feels comfortable speaking to you if they are having trouble adjusting to their new home and school.
 Don’t be so super positive that they feel they are letting you down by not pretending to be excited and happy.
 Supporting your child through the transition is the best way to ensure they stay well-adjusted and healthy after a move.

 Have you experienced a summer move with school aged children?
-Share your story with us, and follow the Official Real Estate Agent Directory® for more lifestyle tips to keep your home and family happy and healthy.
+Share your story with us, and follow the Official Real Estate Agent Directory® for more lifestyle and real estate tips to keep your home and family happy and healthy.